-I yearned to learn programming since when I was in high school.
-I would use any chance I got to expand my knowledge in ICT and I can’t believe how far I have come since then.
+I yearned to learn programming since I was in high school.
+I would use every chance I got to expand my knowledge in ICT and, looking back, I can’t believe how far I have come since then.

-Back when the Internet was only accessible via luxurious feature phones or a computer, it was hard to get my hands on any online learning resource since I could not access any of these devices.
+Back when the Internet was only accessible via luxurious phones or a computer, it was hard to get my hands on any online learning resource since I could not access any of these devices.

-So, the first step I took was to use a dictionary.
+The first step I took was to employ a dictionary.
 I wanted to learn about all the words used in the computing world.
-To my rescue, Macmillan dictionary nicely indicated ‘computing’ against each word related to computers.
-I was overjoyed!
+To my rescue, Macmillan dictionary nicely indicated

 This exercise took I don’t know how long but it got me a list of amazing words I could use to color my new world.
-It helped underpin small ideas on how computers function to the trends in the ICT world.
+It helped underpin ideas ranging from how computers function to the trends in ICT.
 It was a revelation.

 Looking back, I think it was a foundation of a larger mission to understand ICT because the hunger to learn more became insatiable.